Phase1es2/Cloud-Chatbot/scripts/REAMDME.md

     In API gateway, use Generate SDK to create JavaScript client, and download it, replace the origanl one. upload the new apigClient.js to S3
     go to the endpoint, and send message to test.
+Create Lex Bot and LF1
+1. create a blank Lex v2 bot
+    Go to Amazon Lex and choose creat bot, select "traditional" "create a block bot", name it as "DiningConciergeBot" also "create a role with basic Amazon Lex permissions" "select language as English (US)", and set the Voice interaction as None.
+This is only a test based application.

+    Create GreetingIntent by giving "Hi", "Hello" as utterance Create DiningSuggestionIntent:
+        utterance [
+            I want to book a table
+            Can you help me find a restaurant in {Location}
+            I want to eat {Cusine} food
+            Find me a {Cusine} Restaurant in {Location}
+            Reserve a table for {NumOfPeople}
+            we have {NumOfPeople}
+            My email is {EMAIL}
+        ]
+        slots [
+            Location: New York, Manhattan
+            Cuisine: [
+                Thai
+                Chinese
+                French
+                Japanese
+                Korean
+                Indian
+                American
+                Mexican
+            ]
+            DiningTime: AMAZON.Time
+            NumOfPeople: AMAZON.Number
+            Email: AMAZON.EmailAddress
+        ]
+        prompts [
+            I can help you with that, I jsut need few information from you. what city are you looking for dining in?

+            I got you. what type of cusine do you want?
+           What date do you want to eat?
+           When do you want to eat?
+            Sweet!
+How many people do you have in your party?
+            Last question!
+What's your email so we can confirm?
+        ]
+    Create ThankYouIntent by giving "Thank you", "Thanks", "Appreciate" as utterance